bradleyhop/freeCodeCampAlgorithms/README.md

 // not all test cases used by freeCodeCamp are in the files; just enough to get the gist
 ```

-**UPDATE**: As of August 7, 2017, I have finished all of the Algrorithm Scripting challenges.
+**UPDATE**: As of Feb 1, 2019, I have claimed freeCodeCamp's Javascript Algorithms and Data Structures.